Welcome to baby sign language basics!

 Signing With Babies Is Too Time Consuming And Difficult For Parents To Learn

-When teaching sign language to babies who can hear, you do not need to teach more than a handful (or 2) of signs focusing on key vocabulary.
+When teaching sign language to babies who can hear, you do not need to teach more than 10-20 signs focusing on key vocabulary.

 You do not need to take ASL (American Sign Language) courses before you can teach your little one.